José-Antonio Campos-Ortega

-José-Antonio Campos-Ortega (1940–2004) was a German neurobiologist born in Valencia, Spain shortly after the Spanish Civil War.
+José-Antonio Campos-Ortega (22 August 1940 – 8 May 2004) was a Spanish neurobiologist born in Valencia, Spain shortly after the Spanish Civil War.
 He was known as a pioneer of developmental-genetic studies of early neurogenesis.

 Campos-Ortega attended a Dominican religious school for his secondary education (roughly ages 12 to 16).
-In 1958 (at 18) he started studying Medicine, which had been a tradition in his family and a financial necessity in Spain of the period; this pursuit was at the cost of setting aside his burgeoning interest in histology and research.
+In 1958 (at 18) he started studying medicine, which had been a tradition in his family and a financial necessity in Spain of the period; this pursuit was at the cost of setting aside his burgeoning interest in histology and research.